 This is a great resource for graphic designers and brand visual identity experts!
 The book is full of insights for people who want to understand the process of logo design or for those who want to deepen their knowledge further.
 The content is quick to read and easy to process.
 It features helpful design examples from real life, problems, and decisions you might face but also smart ideas and solutions to face those situations.

 The Future of Packaging: From Linear to Circular

 By Tom Skazy

-Often called “The Silent Salesman”, product packaging is a very important tool for branding strategies because it is often the only branding touch point with consumers in stores.
-However, single use packaging tend to go directly to landfill (linear economy) and this a major concern for ecologists.
+Often called “The Silent Salesman”, product packaging is a very important tool for branding strategies because it is often the only branding touchpoint with consumers in stores.
+However, single-use packaging tends to go directly to landfills (linear economy), and this a major concern for ecologists.
 In his book, Tom Szaky paints a future of a circular economy limiting overconsumption and waste.
 The book is a great source of knowledge and inspiration for both start-ups to larger established product companies.
 It is a guide to designing our economy out of waste and into more sustainable brand innovation.

 Brand Architecture Book